ydahal1/ydahal1/jokes.md

-I have kleptomania, but when it gets bad, I take something for it.
+I tried to write a chemistry joke, but could never get a reaction.

 [
-Wed Apr  9 00:26:33 UTC 2025
+Thu Apr 10 00:26:27 UTC 2025
  ]